 - Send your high school transcript or copy of your equivalency exam results.
 This may not be required either.
 Sometimes, a school will use your transcripts to determine your placement in certain core subjects.

 Is the ACT or SAT required?

 Not usually.
 Most community colleges don’t need to see your standardized test scores.
 If you already took one of the tests, though, your results might help you skip some introductory courses, so feel free to send your score report along.
-Sending a score report after you’ve taken the test will cost you $12.00 each for both the SAT and the ACT.
+Sending a score report after you’ve taken the test will cost you $12.00 for the SAT or $13.00 for the ACT.

 There are very few instances of community colleges requiring SAT or ACT scores from their applicants.
 Typically, this is a requirement for a student who is applying to a specialized program within the community college (e.g., health care or engineering).
 Your prospective community college may not require scores, but your chosen program might.
 Check with the program itself to see if there are any additional requirements.

 You may also need SAT or ACT scores if you plan to transfer to a four-year college later on.
 Your community college may not need them, but in one or two years, your transfer school may.
 If you intend to transfer after completing your prerequisites or associate’s degree, it is best to check with a few of the four-year schools you are considering to see if they require scores from the SAT or ACT for transfer admittance.

 Community colleges often have more flexible deadlines than four-year institutions do.
 Many use rolling admissions, meaning that admission to the college is often on a first-come, first-served basis.
 The earlier you apply, the better your chances of acceptance.
 If you originally chose not to apply to college but changed your mind last minute, a community college may still be able to accommodate you if it is not already at capacity.